victoradepoju/hng-task-1/README.md

 ## Features

-- **IP Geolocation**: Retrieves IP address and fetches geolocation information using the `ipgeolocation.io` API.
+- **IP Geolocation**: Retrieves geolocation (latitude and longitude) from provided IP Address information using the `ipgeolocation.io` API.
-- **Weather Integration**: Integrates with OpenWeatherMap API to fetch real-time weather information based on user's location.
+- **Weather Integration**: Integrates with OpenWeatherMap API to fetch real-time weather information based on user's geolocation.

 ## Technologies Used